Sport in Ottawa: Rowing

 For six consecutive years, from 1905 to 1911, members of the club were the North American champions.
 The two world wars were difficult years for the club, with fourteen members of the club losing their lives while serving during World War I and with the shell house being neglected and showing signs of deterioration.

 During the Depression years, P.D.
 Ross, former editor of the defunct Ottawa Journal, was president of the club.
 He infuriated his reporters by paying them small salaries while openly spending into equipment and upkeep for the rowing club.

 In 1949, the Ottawa Rowing Club accepted to contribute to the development of the rowing program at the University of Ottawa by offering equipment and coaches.
 However, the 1950s and 1960s was a period of decline for the Ottawa Rowing Club.
 After seizing Club due to financial constraints, the City of Ottawa agreed to restore in 1967 the part of the old shell house that exists today but decided to demolish the other half of the building due to its poor condition (that portion of the building stored boats and included a ballroom).
 On that year, there were only nine members of the Club and the permanent closure of the club was being debated.

 Volunteers, such as Peter King, supported the development of rowing in Ottawa in the 1970s.
 The rowing boom resulted in two new clubs (that do not exist anymore): the Nepean Rowing Club and the Ottawa Carleton Rowing School.
 With close to 1000 members, the Ottawa Rowing Club is one of the largest rowing club in Canada.
 It hosts three regatta per year.

-Rugby league

-It was announced on 9 March 2020 that the Ottawa Aces, a new professional rugby league team, will play in the 2021 RFL League 1 competition.